BEFORE GOING TO JAPAN

 Before going to Japan to study, make sure to have a clear strategy.
-Make a plan.
+Have a plan.

-Here are a few questions and issues you may consider:
+Here are a few questions and concerns you may want to consider:

 - What is your purpose of going to Japan?

 - Is it simply because you love the Japanese culture and want to get a grip on the language?

 - Do you intend to stay there after you have completed your language courses?

-- What would you like to do then: study in higher education or look for a job in Japan?
+- What would you like to do after: study in higher education or look for a job in Japan?

 Once you have answered the above questions and clarified your objectives, make your project even more precise by answering the following questions: